KOSASIH/pi-nexus-autonomous-banking-network/blockchain_integration/pi_network/pi_network_university/README.md

 ## License
 -------

-The Pi Network University is licensed under the MIT License.
+The Pi Network University is licensed under the Apache 2.0 License.

 ## Contact
 -------

-For any questions or concerns, please contact us at [insert contact email or link].
+For any questions or concerns, please contact us at [support@piuniversity.io](support@piuniversity.io)

 ## Roadmap
 -------